lsst-sims/smtn-008/index.rst

 Results
 =======

-Note the GUMS field which we used is located at (RA, dec) = (340.104, 27.547) with 33,000 stars (13,000 in the range 17 < g <  19).
+Note the GUMS field which we used is located at (RA, dec) = (340.104, 27.547) aka (l,b)=(87.23, -25.0) with 33,000 stars (13,000 in the range 17 < g <  19).
 Scaling to the galactic pole, we would expect the density of stars to drop to ~25% that level.
 So we would still have ~30 Gaia stars per LSST CCD at the galactic pole that could be used for calibration.

 We test how much area would be needed to calibrate a zeropoint to 5 millimag precision.
 In each filter, we use the magnitude range 17-18, and use our model of Mlky Way stellar density to scale the expected number of stars from our example GUMS location.
 For reference, a single LSST CCD is 176 sq arcmin in size.
 Thus, even at the galactic poles, we expect there should be enough Gaia stars measured with high enough precision to calibrate at the CCD scale (the y-band is starting to push the limit).